kneyghtchartboost/articles/faq/support.md

 **Q: What languages are you compatible with?**

-A: We are currently compatible with Objective-C, Unity (through the plug-in) & Java.
+A: We are currently compatible with Objective-C, Java, & Unity (through the plug-in located [here.](http://www.prime31.com/unity/#ChartBoost)).

 **Q: "I can't see any ads in my app.
 Is something wrong?"**

 **Q: What are Callbacks and how can I add them?**

+**Q: What are priorities and how do they work?**

 ____________________ DUPLICATED ________________________